Why math tool kits?

 I have said this before… I am NOT organized by nature.
 I am a stacker and shuffler.
 I make stacks starting in August and I shuffle them until May… OY!

-I use to put them all in one container and stacked them.
+I use to keep math mats and manipulatives in one container and stacked them.
 Not really efficient… definitely not organized.
-Time was wasted each day as I passed out the work mats and other materials.
+Time was wasted each day as I passed out the materials that were needed for the math lesson.
 Who has time to waste each day?
-Not it!
+Not me!
 Who wants 5 and 6-year-olds to have idle time?
-Not it!
-Over one summer I thought about what I could do to disperse materials more efficiently AND keep them organized.
+Definitely not!
+So how could I solve this problem?
+Create a math kit!

 Math Tool Kits